Biodiversity

 Biodiversity Risk Assessment

-We have 16 sites under JSW Steel Ltd - including mines.
-In this year, we have finished risk assessment of all sites and developed group level biodiversity action plan.
-2 sites have been found to have high exposure to biodiversity related risks, and we have already developed Biodiversity Management Plans for these 2 sites.
+We have 16 sites (covering ~8176 hectares) under JSW Steel Ltd - including mines.
+We have finished risk assessment (covering our own operations, areas adjacent to our own operation – within a 10 km radius, upstream activities, and downstream activities) of all sites and developed group level biodiversity action plan.
+10 sites (covering ~3795 hectares) have been found to have high exposure to biodiversity related risks, and we have already developed Biodiversity Management Plans for these sites.
 Our key manufacturing operations have also already conducted 3 season detail study in the recent past.
 We are now working on KPIs to measure our target to achieve No Net Loss of Biodiversity.
 The appended diagram shows our approach -

 The risk assessment was conducted based the datasets provided by each site in the form of biodiversity Mapping (indicators developed by CII and shared with sites in excel format), documents provided such as EIA reports, site specific past biodiversity study reports, and secondary data sources.
 These documents were reviewed and assessed for developing impacts and dependencies matrix.
 Additionally, following aspects were taken into consideration while doing the risk assessment: